DvLeu/Dvleu/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=dvleu" alt="dvleu" /></a> </p>

-- 🌱 I’m currently learning **I'm a passionate Python enthusiast dedicated to honing my skills in software development and advanced algorithmic problem-solving.
+- 🌱 **I'm a passionate Python enthusiast dedicated to honing my skills in software development and advanced algorithmic problem-solving.
 Exploring the endless possibilities of Python, I'm actively learning and applying my knowledge to create meaningful projects and contribute to open-source initiatives.
 Join me on this exciting journey through the world of Python and algorithms .**

 - 📫 How to reach me **davidanakin4@gmail.com**